intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

   * Effort to prepare Test Data
   * Effort to think through - and document Test Scenarios
   * Effort to develop and debug Test Scenarios
-  * Effort to developand execute Performance Tests
+  * Effort to develop and execute Performance Tests
   * Effort to debug/fix issues that usually arise during System Testing
   * Effort to prepare (and test!) deployment procedures
   * Effort to write and document the solution's design, deployment, operational aspects, and just-enough documentation to communicate with other dependent teams/orgs